OFS/opae-sdk/doc/src/install_guide/installation_guide.md

 $ sudo rmmod fpga-mgr-mod
 ```

-## Manual Driver build/installation with RPM package ##
+## Manual Driver build from RPM package ##
-Use the following command to extract the driver sources from the rpm:
+Use the following command to extract the driver source files from the rpm:

 ```console
 $ mkdir opae-intel-fpga-driver-<release>